-As the chair of the department from 2010 until 2017, during which she oversaw an exciting studio art department where the focus is on producing technologically savvy artists and designers who are conscientious actors with good hands.
-Students graduate with analytical and critical skills, hand skills, web skills, design skills and collaborative skills and a real conviction and belief in what they do and have to offer.
+She served as the chair of the department from 2010 until 2017, during which she oversaw an exciting studio art department where the focus is on producing technologically savvy artists and designers who are conscientious actors with good hands.
+Students graduate with analytical and critical skills, hand and web skills, design and collaborative skills and a real conviction and belief in what they do and have to offer.
 She also served as Director of the Facility for Arts Research (FAR) and Associate Dean for the College of Fine Arts.